 On September 6, 2023, an individual action was filed in state court in the Florida Circuit Court for the 7th Judicial Circuit, Volusia County: Taylor v.
 Maximus Federal Services, Case No. 2023-12349 (Fla.
 Cir.
 Ct., 7th Jud.
 Cir., Volusia Cnty.), also arising out of the MOVEit cybersecurity incident.
 The plaintiff alleges, among other things, that the Company's negligence resulted in the compromise of the plaintiff's personally identifiable information and protected health information.
 Since September 6, 2023, approximately eight additional individual actions have been filed against Maximus, Inc. and its subsidiaries in Florida state courts, one of which has been dismissed.
-These actions all raise substantially similar allegations and legal claims.
+The Taylor matter pending in Volusia County, Florida has been stayed.
+The remaining seven matters pending in Florida's state courts are pending in Miami-Dade County court.
+Each of the actions pending in Florida courts raise substantially similar allegations and legal claims.
 The plaintiffs in these individual actions seek damages to be proved at trial.
 The Company is not able to determine or predict the ultimate outcome of these proceedings or reasonably provide an estimate or range of the possible outcome or loss, if any.

 On October 27, 2023, a purported class action was filed in state court in Marion Superior Court in Marion County, Indiana, against Maximus Health Services, Inc. (a wholly owned subsidiary of Maximus, Inc.): Solis Garcia v.
 Maximus Health Services, Inc., Case No. 49D12-2310-CT-042115 (Ind.
 Super.
 Ct., Marion Cnty.), again arising out of the MOVEit cybersecurity incident.
-The plaintiff, who purports to represent a class comprised of Indiana residents, alleges, among other things that the Company's negligence resulted in the compromise of the plaintiff's personally identifiable information and protected health information.
+The plaintiff, who purports to represent a class comprised of Indiana residents, alleges, among other things, that the Company's negligence resulted in the compromise of the plaintiff's personally identifiable information and protected health information.
 The plaintiff seeks damages to be proved at trial.
-The Company has removed this case to federal court in the Southern District of Indiana and requested that it be transferred to the MDL.
+The Company has removed this case to federal court in the Southern District of Indiana and it has been transferred to the MDL.
 The Company is not able to determine or predict the ultimate outcome of any of these proceedings or reasonably provide an estimate or range of the possible outcome or loss, if any.